Get financial adviser coach blog updates via email.

 Enter your email address to follow this blog and receive notifications of new posts by email.

 Other useful resources

-by Tony Vidler It has been proven repeatedly that providing a guarantee in your fees for prospective clients certainly helps them decide to engage – and it is not a difficult thing to do.
+by Tony Vidler It has been proven repeatedly that providing a guarantee in your fees for prospective clients certainly helps them decide to engage – and it is not a difficult thing to do, even though “guarantee” is a dangerous word for financial advisers.
 Financial advice fees can seem to be enormously expensive […]

 Robo-Advice is here, and it is helping Advisers be better at giving advice!

 by Tony Vidler Apparently a fair proportion of advisers still do not believe that robo-advice will have a serious impact upon their business.
 It will of course, and in many respects it is helping advisers to be better at what they do…giving advice.
 The term “robo-advice” creates an image immediately of a machine replacing […]